-One study provides evidence that Medicaid expansion may reduce the maternal mortality rates for Black and Hispanic women compared to similar women in nonexpansion states.
-In 2020, the national maternal mortality rate was 23.8 per 100,000 live births compared to 20.1 in 2019.
-The maternal mortality rate for White, Hispanic, and Black women in 2020 was 19.1, 18.2, and 55.3 deaths, respectively, per 100,000 live births, and increase from 2019 for all racial subgroups.
-28 Using 2020 estimates, the maternal mortality rate for Black women is 2.9 times higher than the rate for White women.
-A study of maternal mortality found the effects of Medicaid expansion were greatest among non-Hispanic Black mothers.
-The author reported a reduction of 16.3 maternal deaths per 100,000 live births among Black mothers in expansion states relative to their counterparts in nonexpansion states.
+A study of maternal mortality found the positive effects of Medicaid expansion were greatest among non-Hispanic Black mothers.
+The author reported a reduction of 16.3 maternal deaths per 100,000 live births among Black mothers in expansion states relative to their counterparts in nonexpansion states over the course of 5 years post-expansion.
 Medicaid expansion was also linked to 6 fewer Hispanic maternal deaths per 100,000 live births relative to their nonexpansion counterparts, but there were no significant differences for White mothers.
-The beneficial impacts for Black women are particularly promising given that Black mothers are more than twice as likely to die in childbirth or experience severe maternal morbidity compared to White and Hispanic mothers.
-28,32 This study suggests that Medicaid expansion reduces disparities in maternal mortality for women of color, but more evidence is needed to fully assess the potential of Medicaid expansion to close gaps in maternal mortality for women of all races and ethnicities.
+This study suggests that Medicaid expansion reduces disparities in maternal mortality for women of color, but more evidence is needed to fully assess the potential of Medicaid expansion to close gaps in maternal mortality for women of all races and ethnicities.